wmhm/MQPackage/PROPOSAL.md

 ## Format

-TODO: Is there any reason to use either bzip2 or lzma compression?
-I think that only some
-      tools support that, so it possibly makes it harder to manually install these package files, but it could also produce smaller packages.
-Would have to test it.

 TODO: If we decide to use an extension, we should come up with a name for these package files
       and we might want to do that regardless.
 For instance the pkgdb directory could be named after that instead.